djsutherland/skl-groups/_sources/installation.txt

     $ conda install -c https://conda.binstar.org/dougal skl-groups

-The conda install includes skl-groups-accel, described below.
+The conda install includes skl-groups-accel, described in :ref:`accel`.

 At this point, there's nothing special about the releases other than that they're easier to install.